muuyo/asw-modding-book/src/modding-texture/texture-images.md

 - CHR_base is the base color of your character. the alpha of this image decides how shiny the material is.
 - CHR_Sss *is* the shadow color of your character - this game has no shadow color handling.
 The Alpha of this image defines *Taste* and *Asano* gradients, more specifically which parts of the image get them.
   - Set this to .3 on a part to get the Asano gradient (usually used for hair).
-  - Set this to .7 on a part to get the Taste color - this is set in the material, *not* any textures, so you almost always want this off unless you are material instancing.
+  - Set this to .7 on a part to get the Taste color
+  - These gradients are both set in the material, *not* any textures, so you almost always want this alpha completely black unless you are material instancing.
 - CHR_decal is used for parts of the model that want a "transparent" texture to overlay onto the base.
 Very commonly used for small bits of text on models.
 - CHR_olm is only on some characters, and essentially defines how much of the SSS "bleeds" into the outline.
   - Completely black means black outlines.
 As you get brighter, the outline starts reflecting the color of the SSS.
 I believe full white on this actually glows.